wurstscript/wurstscript.github.io/_doc/stdlib/objediting/units.md

 Use `HeroDefinition` for heroes that aren't buildings.
 Additionaly to using `HeroDefinition` you also need to provide an id that starts with an uppercase letter.
 Use the `HERO_ID_GEN` Id Generator.
 Example hero based on paladin:

+> If the id provided does not start with an uppercase letter, the unit will not be a hero.

 ```wurst
 let ESC_STRONG_ID = compiletime(HERO_ID_GEN.next())